Tigers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Seattle Mariners and Ty France will square off against the Detroit Tigers and Javier Baez on Saturday at 1:10 PM ET in the second game of a three-game series at Comerica Park.
+Ty France and the Seattle Mariners will see Joey Wentz on the mound for the Detroit Tigers on Sunday at 1:40 PM ET.

-The favored Mariners have -175 moneyline odds against the underdog Tigers, who are listed at +145.
-The contest's total is listed at 8 runs.
+The favored Mariners have -185 moneyline odds against the underdog Tigers, who are listed at +150.
+The over/under is 8.5 runs for the game.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.